 If you ever ask any digital marketer in the digital marketing world, what is the bane of their existence, they will tell you that it is to consistently generate more conversions & sales.
 To do so, they feed customers with content on websites, social media and through other various marketing channels.
-However, the online world has given customers ample choices to select from, so what doesn’t engage or capture their attention they quickly move past it and sometimes halfway through the conversion process they abandon it to move on to the next better choice.
+However, the online world has given customers ample choices to select from, so what doesn’t engage or capture their attention they quickly move past it, and sometimes halfway through the conversion process they abandon it to move on to the next better choice.

-Additionally, not every customer who sees your ads or engages with it will buy your products or services no matter how much you surround them with your ads on the internet, which adds to the headache.
+Additionally, not every customer who sees your ads or engages with them will buy your products or services no matter how much you surround them with your ads on the internet, which adds to the headache.
 In fact, “only 2% of people who visit your website are converting.
 The other 98% of website visitors who do not convert fall out of your marketing funnel at some point.”

 But there is one remedy to this headache and that is remarketing or retargeting those customers who have shown interest in your product/services.
 After all, isn’t it easier to capture the mind of a visitor or buyer who is interested in knowing you or buying your products rather than those who have no interest?
 So what do you do?
 You use B2B remarketing.
 Through remarketing campaigns, you give a little nudge to the buyers or visitors and remind them of what they were looking at, with a hope that they will visit your site again, and then convert into a solid lead.